metral/pulumihome/Weekly-release-process.md

 After the Pulumi Service has been updated and rolled out to production, we need to update customer PPCs.
 That process is documented [here](https://github.com/pulumi/home/wiki/Updating-PPCs).

 The release is complete once customer PPCs have all been updated.

+### Promoting in parallel

+Neither of the `staging` or `production` promotions needs to happen "first" on a given Tuesday or Thursday.
+On the contrary, it's probably best to do the releases concurrently to make it more likely each is finished by a reasonable time.

 ## Cherry-picks